Ambrosiani/museums-wikidata/README.md

 # museums-wikidata
 Museums on Wikidata shown on a Leaflet map.

-Right now: museums in Sweden and Italy.
-Soon generalized.
+Default: Sweden, but all countries can be selected.

 Wikidata query: http://tinyurl.com/hcz542r